-- 2.1.1.
-Your programme, and everything related to it, is conducted in English. - 2.1.2.
-Your programme is delivered by supported online learning.
+- 2.1.1 Your programme, and everything related to it, is conducted in English. - 2.1.2 All programmes with the exception of the Master of Architecture programme will be delivered by supported online learning.
 Your programme content is delivered through our VLE.
 Teaching and support are also provided online.
-You must keep to the VLE Terms of Use (opens new window). - 2.1.3.
-Important information about your programme is available in your programme specification.
+You must keep to the VLE Terms of Use (opens new window). - 2.1.3 The Master of Architecture programme is delivered through face to face lectures/classes, seminars and group workshops.
+You must review the timetable for your modules and meet the attendance requirements (see section 3.1.4). - 2.1.4 Important information about your programme is available in your programme specification.
 Examples of the type of information you can find in your programme specification include award details, programme aims and structure, programme learning outcomes, module summaries and accreditation details.
 Your programme specification (opens new window) is available on our website and on your programme page on the VLE.
 You should refer to the programme specification which relates to the academic year when you started your programme with us unless we have notified you of any updates.
-If you started your programme before September 2020, please refer to the relevant Transition Regulations for more information relevant to you (Appendix C (Undergraduate) or Appendix D (Postgraduate)). - 2.1.4.
-Your programme has a final award associated with it.
-To be given this award you must achieve the minimum number of credits as outlined in the relevant award appendix (unless you have been granted an exemption) (Undergraduates see Appendix A and Postgraduates see Appendix B) and fully meet any extra requirements outlined in the relevant award appendix, and your programme specification.
-See Section 2.2.5 to learn more about "credits".

-- 2.1.5.
-If you end your studies with us before you meet the requirements for your final award, you may qualify for an intermediate exit award.
+If you started your programme before September 2020, please refer to the relevant Transition Regulations for more information relevant to you (Appendix C (Undergraduate) or Appendix D (Postgraduate taught)). - 2.1.5 Your programme has a final award associated with it.
+To be given this award you must achieve the minimum number of credits as outlined in the relevant award appendix (unless you have been granted an exemption) (Undergraduates see Appendix A and Postgraduate taught see Appendix B) and fully meet any extra requirements outlined in the relevant award appendix, and your programme specification.
+See section 2.2.5 to learn more about "credits". - 2.1.6 If you end your studies with us before you meet the requirements for your final award, you may qualify for an intermediate exit award.
 This is an award that requires fewer credits than the final award for your programme.

 If intermediate exit awards are available on your programme this will be outlined in your programme specification.
-The Progression and Award Board (see section 5.4) will decide whether you qualify for an intermediate exit award at the next available opportunity.
-See section 6.3.8, the relevant award appendix (A. Undergraduate Awards or B. Postgraduate Awards) and your programme specification for information on what exit awards you could achieve. - 2.1.6.
-If you have been given an intermediate exit award but still qualify to progress to a higher award within the same programme, you can apply to return.
+The Progression and Award Board (see section 6.5) will decide whether you qualify for an intermediate exit award at the next available opportunity.
+See section 7.3, the relevant award appendix (A. Undergraduate Awards or B. Postgraduate Taught Awards) and your programme specification for information on what exit awards you could achieve.

+2.1.7 If you have been given an intermediate exit award but still qualify to progress to a higher award within the same programme, you can apply to return.
 This is not an automatic right.
-You must apply for permission to return in line with the Code of Practice chapter on Admissions and Recognition of Prior Learning (opens new window).
+You must apply for permission to return in line with the Admissions and Recognition of Prior Learning Policy (opens new window).
 If you are offered a place, you must return your intermediate exit award and meet any conditions set out in your offer letter.
 The time gap between your intermediate exit award and your return will be included in your maximum period of registration (see section 2.3).